hongfaqiu/MVTImageryProvider/README.md

 type MVTImageryProviderOptions = {
   style: string | Resource | StyleSpecification;
+  /** accessToken needed if mapbox style not public */ accessToken?: string;
   /**
    * A `RequestParameters` object to be returned from Map.options.transformRequest callbacks.
    * @return {Object} RequestParameters